badlydrawnrob/elm-playground/programming-elm/README.md

 3. Add an example of loading the json from a localhost server (see pg.74)
 4. Add an example of testing the json decoder `PhotoDecoder`.
 5. Handling _no_ photos.
 There's two possibilities: the json hasn't loaded yet, or the json contains no photos.
 You could start the initial state as `Waiting` message type, or something like that.
 You'll want to use a `Maybe` type if there's a chance of no photos from the json.
+    - Make sure to add a note that we're refactoring things (like adding a `Just` and changing type annotations to `Photo`, because now `Model` is wrapping `Photo` in a record.)
 6. pg.
 75 (and check [Beginning Elm](https://elmprogramming.com/who-this-book-is-for.html) also) for a diagram of how different functional programming is from javascript — it's pure with no [side-effects](https://elmprogramming.com/side-effects.html).
 7. When to validate forms and if you can rely on only HTML5 field form validators, such as regex and disable. **I think this is a NO. You should validate it?**.
 Validating data: Is HTML5 form validation enough?
 If you're using json encoder (to post) it might well be.
     - Client-side form validation is a good way for enhancing user experience, it also provides some styling that can help to communicate that an input is required.